Sikiru Ajibowu Adeyiga: Kingship

-He faced competition for the title, and he was advised he need to kill his competitors for him to ascend the throne of the late king he however claim that he turned down the advice.
+He faced competition for the title, and he was advised that he needed to kill his competitors for him to ascend the throne of the late king.
+However, he claimed that he turned down the advice.

-He was nominated by his family and unanimouslyly endorsed by seven king makers, one of his co-contestants, Adetoye Odujeko dragged him to court where he claimed that he was not a member of the ruling family asked to nominate a candidate for the vacant throne.
+He was nominated by his family and unanimouslyly endorsed by seven king makers.
+One of his co-contestants, Adetoye Odujeko dragged him to court where he claimed that he was not a member of the ruling family and asked to nominate a candidate for the vacant throne.